-And if you opt for brands that are less expensive, you’ll be able to get more diapers on your registry than if you go for the expensive brands.
+And if you opt for less expensive brands, you’ll be able to get more diapers on your registry than if you go for the expensive brands.

 How Can I Support Cloth Diaper Banks?

-If you’d like to help support cloth diapers for families in need, most of the above-listed organizations accept cash and used cloth diaper donations.
-You can also see if there is a smaller diaper bank in your area that accepts used cloth diapers, or you can simply gift your old diapers to someone in your community.
+Most of the above-listed organizations accept cash and used cloth diaper donations if you’d like to help support cloth diapers for families in need.
+You can also see if a smaller diaper bank in your area accepts used cloth diapers, or you can simply gift your old diapers to someone in your community.